Koenji Awa Odori & Harajuku Super Yosakoi Featured in

-The entire neighbourhood breaks into dance during the two days of this festival.
-10,000 dancers and more than a million visitors, make Awa-Odori one of the biggest street parties in the capital.
+The entire neighborhood breaks into dance during the two days of this festival.
+Some 10,000 dancers and more than a million visitors, make Awa-Odori one of the biggest street parties in the capital.

 Awa-Odori originates from Tokushima on Shikoku island.
 According to a legend, the dance was supposedly spontaneously created by the townspeople and has been filling people with happy energy.
 The "male dance" requires that you bent at the waist and keep low to the ground.
 The "female dance" is done on raised geta sandals.
 You need to raise your hands and lead with the same hand and foot as you move.
 Koenji Awa-Odori was held for the first time in 1957 and over the years the festival has grown a lot, becoming one of the main events of the summer.